OpenAI skeptics ask AG Bonta to investigate execs’ ties to semiconductor company

 Advocacy coalition EyesOnOpenAI is asking Attorney General Rob Bonta to investigate a recent contract between OpenAI and semiconductor company Cerebras Systems that the group says bolsters its earlier arguments that OpenAI has abandoned its philanthropic mission.

-EyesOnOpenAI, a coalition of AI-skeptical groups, previously called on Bonta multiple times starting last year to investigate OpenAI after the company restructured last fall from a nonprofit to a public benefit corporation.
-This time, the group pointed to a recent agreement Cerebras and OpenAI entered into, for the AI behemoth to purchase computing infrastructure and hardware from Cerebras, as evidence of senior OpenAI leadership’s “self-dealing” and trying to shirk its duty to protect its charitable assets.
+EyesOnOpenAI, a coalition of AI-skeptical groups, started calling on Bonta last year to investigate OpenAI after the company restructured last fall from a nonprofit to a public benefit corporation.
+This time, the group pointed to a recent agreement between Cerebras and OpenAI entered into, for the AI behemoth to purchase computing infrastructure and hardware from Cerebras, as evidence of senior OpenAI leadership’s “self-dealing” and trying to shirk its duty to protect its charitable assets.

 EyesOnOpenAI called their ties to Cerebras, which were disclosed in a recent petition to the U.S. Securities and Exchange Commission for Cerebras to go public, “evidence of self-dealing” in a letter the group sent to Bonta’s office Tuesday.